 Liam Butler, University of Cambridge

 MX3D is keen to continue developing its technology with help from the analysis being provided by the Turing and its collaborators.
-“We want to make the printing more adaptive and fully autonomous,” CEO Gijs van der Velden explains, “Data research from the current bridge is essential for creating a hotbed for 3D printing solutions.”
+“We want to make the printing more adaptive and fully autonomous,” CEO Gijs van der Velden explains.
+“Data research from the current bridge is essential for creating a hotbed for 3D printing solutions.”

-Craig Buchanan believes the project has the potential to revolutionise the way we think about infrastructure in cities: “Can we create infrastructure that act as living objects, that do more for our cities?
-Can these kind of objects help regular citizens and our community to better engage with infrastructure?”.
+Craig Buchanan believes that the project has the potential to revolutionise the way we think about infrastructure in cities: “Can we create infrastructure that act as living objects, that do more for our cities?
+Can these kinds of objects help regular citizens and our community to better engage with infrastructure?”.
 These questions represent the dramatic potential value of this multidisciplinary project and the power of combining physical and digital analysis.